theupdateframework/taps/tap4.md

 * Created: 09-Sep-2016

 # Abstract
-This TAP is a guideline on how clients can securely search multiple repositories for particular targets.
-It discusses how multiple repositories with separate roots of trust can be required to sign off on the same target(s), effectively creating an AND relation.
+This TAP offer clients guidance in conducting a secure search for particular targets across multiple repositories.
+It discusses how multiple repositories with separate roots of trust can be required to sign off on the same target(s), effectively creating an AND relation and ensure the file obtained can be trusted.
 In other words, this TAP demonstrates how target names can be mapped to repositories in a manner similar to the way targets with specific names can be delegated to different roles.
 Like delegations, these repository entries can be ordered/prioritized and can "terminate" a search if an entrusted target is not available.